patrickfrey/mewa/doc/tutorial.md

 ## Goals

 This tutorial starts with some self-contained examples of using the Lua library of Mewa to build the type system of your programming language.
 Self-contained means that nothing is used but the library.
+The examples are also not dependent on each other.
+This allows you to continue reading and return to the snippets you did not understand completely later.

 After this, the tutorial will guide you through the implementation of a compiler for a reduced and incomplete programming language.
 The example program we will compile is the following:
 ```
 extern function printf void( string, double);